 Rock and Ice Staff

-ALISON OSIUS, Executive Editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
+ALISON OSIUS, Executive Editor, has been climbing for 40 years and taught climbing in North Wales, California, Washington State and New Hampshire.
 She competed at national and international climbing events from World Cups to the X Games.
-She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in 50 magazines, newspapers and anthologies; past president (first woman pres.) of the American Alpine Club; and winner of the 2007 AAC Literary Award.
-She has a Master’s Degree from the Columbia University.
+She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist, and a writer published in 55 magazines, newspapers and websites, also in various anthologies; was first woman president of the American Alpine Club; and received the 2007 AAC Literary Award.
+She has a Master’s Degree in journalism from Columbia University.
+She loves chocolate.
+Too much.

 MICHAEL LEVY, Associate Senior Editor, has been falling off climbs for 10 years.
 After graduating from Williams College, he did research on nonviolent struggle with Dr. Gene Sharp at the Albert Einstein Institution before packing up and moving to Asia.
 There, he worked as a climbing guide in Lan Ha Bay, Vietnam, and in Yangshuo, China, before returning Stateside to work at a tech startup.
 He finally made his way out West and settled in Colorado as a writer.
 His articles have been translated into multiple languages.
 He enjoys IPAs, getting scared on big, chossy routes, and yelling incorrect beta at people.